Measures#

 • internal environmental management;

-• environmental certification processes;
+• environmental certification process (ISO 14000, environmental management);

-• consultancy, supervision and analysis;
+• activities of units specialised in environmental consultancy, supervision and analysis

 CEPA 9.1.1